 Locate an ACVR Radiologist or Radiation Oncologist in your area.

-The ACVR examination in diagnostic imaging is a two part examination composed of the Preliminary Examination and the Certifying Examination.
+The ACVR Examination in Diagnostic Imaging is a two-part examination composed of the Preliminary Examination and the Certifying Examination.
 A candidate must pass the Preliminary Examination according to the criteria set forth in this document in order to qualify to sit the Certifying Examination.
 A candidate who passes the Certifying Examination is eligible to become a Diplomate of the American College of Veterinary Radiology.
-Diplomate status is ultimately conferred by a vote of the ACVR Executive Council.
+Diplomate status is ultimately conferred by majority vote of the ACVR Executive Council.

 The Preliminary Examination is a criterion referenced examination.
 The philosophy of a criterion referenced examination is based on the concept that candidates are measured against an absolute standard that represents critical skill and knowledge.
 The difficulty of each item on the examination is the basis for establishing the initial standard on a Benchmark Scale.
 The data from the examination is used to establish a Benchmark Scale, and the criterion referenced standard is transcribed to determine a pass point represented in scaled score points.
 Future tests are equated to the Benchmark Scale and criterion referenced pass point after differences in the difficulty of the test have been taken into account.

 To establish a criterion referenced standard and benchmark scale, ACVR follows these steps:

 1. Select items (questions) that are used to construct the examination will be used as the Benchmark Scale.